 Probability: Random experiments: outcomes, sample spaces (set representation).
 Events: Occurrence of events, ‘not’, ‘and’ & ‘or’ events, exhaustive events, mutually exclusive events.
 Axiomatic (set theoretic) probability, connections with the theories of earlier classes.
 Probability of an event, probability of ‘not’, ‘and’, & ‘or’ events.
 Multiplications theorem on probability.
 Conditional probability, independent events, total probability, Baye’s theorem.
 Random variable and its probability distribution, mean and variance of haphazard variable, Repeated independent

 (Bernoulli) trials and Binomial distribution.

-Introduction, related terminology such as constraints, objective function, optimization, different types of linear programming (L.P.) problems, mathematical formulation of L.P. problems, graphical method of solution for problems in two variables, feasible and infeasible regions, feasible and infeasible solutions, optimal feasible solutions (up to three non-trivial constrains).
+Introduction, related terminology such as constraints, objective function, optimization, different types of linear programming (L.P.) problems, Mathematical formulation of L.P. problems, graphical method of solution for problems in two variables, feasible and infeasible regions, feasible and infeasible solutions, optimal feasible solutions (up to three non-trivial constraints).

 PESSAT Syllabus English

 The PESSAT English Syllabus comprises the topics given below: